thomas-lamiaux/generating_recursors/README.md

 - `commons.v` functions building terms common to many files
 - `preprocess_parameters.v` computes uniform parameters and converts gather relevant information
-- `preprocess_debruijn_to_named.v` fully names the deburijn variables present in the interface
+- `preprocess_debruijn_to_named.v` fully names the debruijn variables present in the interface
 - `postprocess_named_to_debruijn.v` converts a named term to one defined using debruijn variables
 - `generate_rec_call` computes rec call, if any, both for types and terms